ModDota/moddota.github.io/_articles/abilities/datadriven/point-channeling-aoe-ability-example.md

 ```

 ::: warning
-The dummy doesn't have `MODIFIER_STATE_INVULNERABLE` enabled, because that state is a bitch, usually preventing from applying modifiers even if they have `MODIFIER_ATTRIBUTE_IGNORE_INVULNERABLE`.
-That's why I called it `_vulnerable` even though it can't take damage.
+The dummy doesn't have `MODIFIER_STATE_INVULNERABLE` enabled, because that state is problematic — it usually prevents applying modifiers even if they have `MODIFIER_ATTRIBUTE_IGNORE_INVULNERABLE`.
+That's why it's called `_vulnerable` even though it can't take damage.
 :::

 ---